nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 4" "Internal Summary Generation after Compaction" >}}

-As shown in *Code Snippet 4*, after compactation Claude Code internally generates a detailed summary of the previous conversation, capturing all key points, decisions, and context.
+As shown in *Code Snippet 4*, after compactation, Claude Code internally generates a detailed summary of the previous conversation, capturing all key points, decisions, and context.
 This allows it to continue the conversation seamlessly, even after losing some of the earlier context.

 {{< callout tip >}}
 In *Code Snippet 4*, note how Claude Code provides a path to the full transcript of the conversation before compaction.
 This is the same as the project log file we discussed in Part 4 of this series.
 If you ever need to refer back to specific details from earlier in the conversation, you can always check this log file.
-Or even better yet, use the `claude-code-transcripts` tool (also covered in Part 4), to easily search and retrieve information from past conversations.
+Or even better yet, use the `claude-code-transcripts` tool (also covered in Part 4) to easily search and retrieve information from past conversations.
 {{< /callout >}}

 Now, let's get back to implementing our import functions.